Terascale-All-sensing-Research-Studio/vr-queue-waiting-sound-dataset/VRData/README.md

             ├── LeftHandLog_WITHOUT_NOTIFICATION.csv
             └── RightHandLog_WITHOUT_NOTIFICATION.csv
 ```
-We provide epoch times for each participant and treatment to enable participant to participant comparisions.
+We provide epoch start times for each participant's session and treatment to enable participant to participant comparisions.
 The table below is provided in ascending order of epoch time.

 | Participant ID | Treatment | Epoch Time |
 | ------- | ------- | ------- |